vanderweiss/zelkova/README.md

 # zelkova

-`zelkova` is a linear algebra library fulfilling the purpose of setting a reliable framework for array-like containers via GPUs.
+`zelkova` is a linear algebra library fulfilling the purpose of setting a reliable framework for n-dimensional containers via GPUs.

 ## Overview